breuerfelix/breuerfelix.github.io/_posts/24-03-23-mass-replace-gitlab.md

 category: blog
 ---

-We recently introduced container registry mirrors in our kubernetes cluster at containerd level.
-Since this day, every team specified the pull-through cache directly in the image name like: `image: docker-cache.example.com/library/alpine`.
-To remove `docker-cache.example.com` as single point of failure, all teams need to change the image name back to `image: docker.io/library/alpine` or `image: alpine`.
+We recently introduced container registry mirrors in our Kubernetes cluster at the containerd level.
+Since then, every team specified the pull-through cache directly in the image name, like: `image: docker-cache.example.com/library/alpine`.
+To remove `docker-cache.example.com` as a single point of failure, all teams need to change the image name back to `image: docker.io/library/alpine` or `image: alpine`.

-A possible solution would be to write a mutating kubernetes webhook which alters the image name for every pod.
-That would work but it would not change the image in the source code.
-This solution works ASAP but would lead to inconsistent helm charts.
+A possible solution would be to write a mutating Kubernetes webhook that alters the image name for every pod.
+That would work, but it would not change the image in the source code.
+This solution works ASAP but would lead to inconsistent Helm charts.

 Before enforcing the new image names via [OPA](), we thought about helping the teams to change the image name instead of blocking their deployments.
 Manually digging through 200+ services from 40+ teams was not an option.
 Let the automation begin.

-# How to clone a Company
+# How to Clone a Company

 GitLab has a neat CLI tool called `glab` found [here](https://docs.gitlab.com/ee/editor_extensions/gitlab_cli/).
 With `glab` you can create issues, merge requests, releases and much more from the command line.

-In order to modify every repository in our GitLab instance we first need to clone them locally.
+In order to modify every repository in our GitLab instance, we first need to clone them locally.

 ```bash
 glab repo clone -g <group> -a=false -p --paginate